rui725/portfolio/README.md

   Practice - Practiced logic and coding to solve problems and challenges.

-  Workspace - Currently working on..

-# Branching out GUIDE
+# Creating new Branch GUIDE
       #Folder   -       Use

       Project   -     Project_(Num)_(Date)